What Habits Worsen ADHD?

 The Role of Nutrition in Focus

-Foods That May Exacerbate Symptoms
+Foods That May Worsen Symptoms

-Balanced meals containing complex carbohydrates, healthy fats, and proteins help stabilize blood sugar and sustain energy — a crucial factor for ADHD symptom management.
+Balanced meals containing complex carbohydrates, healthy fats, and proteins help stabilize blood sugar and sustain energy — a crucial factor for ADHD management.

 Role of Exercise in Managing ADHD